Zankoku-Okuno/libalu/README.md

 This cripples programs that care about performance, security, and portability.
 Running into these undefined behaviors is common, so it's hard to audit a code base;
 when (not if) you (hopefully not an attacker) do find the problem, you have a choice between portability and performance.
-Then, even though the solutions are well-known, it seems no one has botherd to package it up into a library, so you have to reimplement this wheel yourself.
+Then, even though the solutions are well-known, it seems no one has bothered to package it up into a library, so you have to reimplement this wheel yourself.

-In practice, there are only a few kinds of behavior we want to get from our arithmetic: wrapping, checking for overflow, and carrying overflow for word sizes of the form `8 * 2^n`.
+In practice, there are only a few kinds of behavior we want to get from our arithmetic: wrapping, checking for overflow, and carrying overflow, each for word sizes of the form `8 * 2^n`.
 There could be a library for this; there should be a library for this; there must be a library for this.
 I couldn't find it, so it's time to fix this situation.